stamp logo

 This dialog is for choosing the components of the model.

-- Basic components
+Basic components

-- Select whether or not you wish to include a Level, Slope, Seasonal (this option is not available for annual data) and Irregular component in the model.
+Select whether or not you wish to include a Level, Slope, Seasonal (this option is not available for annual data) and Irregular component in the model.
 For Level, Slope and Seasonal you can choose the component to be Fixed or Stochastic You can select and deselect the options by left clicking the box on the right of the option or you can use the Tab or Arrow keys of your keyboard and select the option by pressing spacebar.

-- Cycle(s)
+Cycle(s)

-- You have the option to include up to three cycles in the model.
+You have the option to include up to three cycles in the model.
 The three cylces have different default frequencies.
 You can also choose to include Autoregressive components by selecting the AR(1) or AR(2) option.

-- Options
+Options

 There are three additional options, which can be selected by marking the box on the right of the option.
-After you have pressed OK in the Select components dialog, for every option you selected a dialog will be shown. - Set regression coefficients
+After you have pressed OK in the Select components dialog, for every option you selected a dialog will be shown.

-- Select interventions
+• Select interventions

-- Edit and fix parameter values
+• Edit and fix parameter values

-Regression coefficients - STAMP unobserved components module
+• Regression coefficients - STAMP unobserved components module

-and then selecting the type of coefficient from the list that will be shown on the right of the variable, by using Tab or Arrow keys and pressing Enter or by clicking.
+For every explanatory variable you can choose the type of regression coefficient by selecting the variable (using Tab or Arrow keys and pressing spacebar, or by clicking) and then selecting the type of coefficient from the list that will be shown on the right of the variable, by using Tab or Arrow keys and pressing Enter or by clicking.
+Press OK when finished.
+This will take you to the next option or, if you did not select any other option, to Estimation

 Select interventions - STAMP unobserved components module